djconner78/Recon3D/README.md

-#Recon 3D
+##Recon 3D

-Reconstruct a scene in 3D given multiple images of the scene.
+Reconstruct a scene in 3D given multiple images.